JFBookwood/JFBookwood/README.md

 - 👋 Hi, I’m @JFBookwood
 - 👀 I’m interested in astro- and quantumphysics
 - 🌱 I’m currently learning astrophysics
-- 💞️ I’m looking to collaborate on simulation of the codmic web
+- 💞️ I’m looking to collaborate on simulation of the cosmic web

 <!---
 JFBookwood/JFBookwood is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.